AlexMlld/omg-we-are-gonna-drown-in-pully/README.md

 This repository contains our work about the kaggle competition "will it rain in Pully" :

-> Project_file contains all the final model for notation
+> Project_file contains all the final model for notation.
 >
 > Test_file is a crashtest file to experiment julia langage and the different parameters of the model.
 It also contains all saves of the previous submission model.
 >